- City Project Updates

-The City of Yachats, Lincoln County, and interested parties reached an agreement in 2001 to establish easements for the 804 Trail alone the Adobe property, from the Adobe property to Aqua Vista Drive, from Aqua Vista Drive to Marine Drive, and along Ocean View Drive to the State Park.
-This agreement required that property be purchased to create some of the easements and created a settlement fund to cover the costs and trail improvements.
+The City of Yachats, Lincoln County and interested parties reached an agreement in 2001 to establish easements for the 804 Trail along the Adobe property to Aqua Vista Drive, Marine Drive, and along the North/South length of Ocean View Drive to the State Park.
+This agreement required that property be purchased or access easements created.
+A settlement fund was established to cover the costs of trail improvements.

 Lincoln County purchased the two lots where the 804 Trail crosses from Marine Drive to Aqua Vista Loop.

 In 2017, the City Manager resumed negotiations with the County on how to complete the transfer of Marine Drive and Ocean View Drive.
 These negotiations included work on recording property easements, upgrading the culverts, getting the roadway up to current standards, repaving the road, conducting archeological testing, replacing the guardrails, fortifying the trail base, and suggesting uses for the lots containing the easements between Ocean View and Marine.